 Our classrooms are competing with online stimuli, social media (yes, even in elementary school), video games, and television when it comes to intriguing, inspiring lessons that hold our students’ attention.
-Fortunately, you can succeed at teaching students engagement strategies by incorporating picture books, games, and making connections.
+Fortunately, you can succeed at strategies to increase students engagement by incorporating picture books, games, and making connections.

-Increase Student Engagement by Teaching Writing Through Picture Books and Mentor Texts
+Strategies to Increase Student Engagement: Writing Through Picture Books and Mentor Texts

 Try out some ready-made mentor text activities that relate to these texts and more.
 Your students will be engaged when they learn about writing traits and reinforce grammar and convention skills with these fun activities.

-Increase Student Engagement by Starting an Escape Room in Your Classroom
+Strategies to Increase Student Engagement: Starting an Escape Room in Your Classroom

 Escape rooms are all the rage for adults, so classrooms have made it their own with Breakout EDU boxes.
 Students have a problem to solve, clues to follow, and boxes to unlock once they figure out the code (usually a number or letter lock on a box).
 Once the students “breakout”, they’ll have a prize related to the mystery.
 Some teachers have stickers, books, or even treats to reward the students when they solve the problem.

-Increase Student Engagement by Activating Background Knowledge and Making Connections
+Strategies to Increase Student Engagement: Activating Background Knowledge and Making Connections

 Whenever I teach a new concept, I attach it to something my students already know.
 This hooks my students by helping them make connections!
 Of course, it helps them remember the new ideas, but it also allows them to share, engage, and feel confident in what they are learning.